 By the time I reached Vietnam, I was almost uncontrollable.
 I wanted to eat everything!

-Here’s what I learned while trolling the streets for the best eats:
+Here’s what I learned while trolling the streets for the best eats and insights into Vietnam food culture:

-After drinking too much instant coffee for my liking on the Trans-Manchurian, I was primed and ready for Vietnam’s legendary coffee – reputedly some of the best in the world.
+After drinking too much instant coffee for my liking on the Trans-Manchurian, I was primed and ready for Vietnam food culture’s superstar: their legendary coffee – reputedly some of the best in the world.

 Even the way it’s brewed is unique and charming – metal contraptions slowly filter the coffee into a glass which sits in a bowl of cool water (to prevent breakage I presume).
 And the finishing touch of a dollop of sweetened condensed milk for stirring through makes this thick delicious velvety coffee to die for.
 But you won’t die at the cost; at a street vendor it will run you about 7,000 Vietnamese Dong (35 cents).